dohsetsu/model-ux/docs/eval/EVAL_RUBRICS_CD_GUIDE.md

 ## The instruction → rubric → output triangle

-When an eval scores poorly, follow this diagnosis flow:
+When an eval scores poorly, I've learned from eng counterparts to follow this diagnosis flow:

 ```
-1. What was the model INSTRUCTED to do?
+1. What was the model itself INSTRUCTED to do?
          ↓
 2. Does the RUBRIC measure alignment with those instructions?
          ↓